How Should A Bike Helmet Fit [Better Guideline]

 Shell and Lining

-The outer shell is the protection of a tough coating that can withstand cuts.
+The outer shell is protected by a tough coating that can withstand cuts.
 At the same time, the interior liner, typically made from expanded polystyrene foam, helps absorb the impact of a collision.

 Adjustable Straps